Home

 Based throughout the Island we have ten fire stations with a headquarters in Newport.
 Newport Fire Station is a whole-time facility which is crewed 24 hours in addition to a retained duty system crew.
 Ryde Fire Station has a whole-time crew during the day and a retained duty system at night.
 All other stations have retained duty system personnel.

-We have a purpose-built Learning and Development Centre adjoining Ryde Fire Station which allows us to carry out bespoke training courses which negates the need to commission generally more expensive mainland based training.
+We have a purpose-built Learning and Development Centre adjoining Ryde Fire Station which allows us to carry out bespoke training courses which negate the need to commission generally more expensive mainland-based training.

 The Fire and Rescue Service is structured under the three main functions of 'Governance and Improvement', 'Prevention and Protection' and 'Operations and Fire Resilience'.